‘Like You’re Celebrating Getting Rid Of Something’: Norfolk Holds Festival As Tidewater Gardens Clears Out

 The city hopes to do the same with two other public housing complexes in the St. Paul’s area near downtown.
 Altogether, about 4,200 people — most of whom are Black — would have to relocate from St. Paul’s.

-City officials say some families can return to the area once the redevelopment is complete.
+City officials say families can return to the area once the redevelopment is complete.
 They also say they’re providing outgoing residents with support to find new apartments through Norfolk’s People First initiative.

 WHRO previously reported that some residents say the city’s rhetoric is disingenuous and exaggerates the true impact of People First.